tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/操作指南/网络配置/固定公网出口 IP_intl_en.md

 - The EIP is shared based on the subnet of the VPC.
  If a function is configured with a VPC and has fixed public outbound IP enabled, it will get a random EIP.
 If another function in the same VPC subnet has fixed public outbound IP enabled, it will share the same fixed outbound IP.

+#### Sample
 The following example shows the use limits of fixed public outbound IP:

->?Assume your account has the following objects in a region:
+Assume your account has the following objects in a region:
-> - Functions a and b have been created under namespace A.
+- Functions a and b have been created under namespace A.
-> - Functions c and d have been created under namespace B.
+- Functions c and d have been created under namespace B.
-> - EIPs IP-x, IP-y, and IP-z represent three different EIPs.
+- EIPs IP-x and IP-y represent two different EIPs.
->

 Their EIP and function binding relationships are as shown below:
 <table>
 <tr><th rowspan=2 align="center"><b>Network Configuration</b></th><th colspan=2 align="center"><b>Namespace A</b></th><th colspan=2  align="center"><b>Namespace B</b></th></tr>